AdBOOST/documentation/_posts/2017-01-30-feed-exports.md

 * TOC
 {:toc}

+## Getting started

+Only pre-requisity of feed exports setup is to have at least one active data feed in AdBOOST.
+If you do not have one yet, please follow our [Feed setup guide]({% post_url 2017-02-01-data-feeds %})

 ## Basic setup

 In left context menu choose <i class="fa fa-database"></i> Feed Management > <i class="fa fa-dashboard"></i> Dashboard or click to large "<i class="fa fa-database"></i> Feed management" icon <br/> on the main dashboard<br/>